sreyenkm-glitch/Prompt-Genie/STREAMLIT_DEPLOYMENT_FIX.md

 2. Verify environment variables are set correctly
 3. Ensure GitHub repository has all updated files
 4. Try restarting the app in Streamlit Cloud
-5. Use `requirements_streamlit.txt` as alternative if needed
+5. Use `requirements_py311.txt` as alternative if needed

+## 🔄 Alternative Python Versions

+If Python 3.11 still has issues, you can try:
+- Python 3.10: `python-3.10` in runtime.txt
+- Python 3.9: `python-3.9` in runtime.txt